brandalx/Atlas-middle-project-JS/README.md

 # Atlas middle Java Script Project 🌎

+### You may check this project online on Netlify, follow the link: https://atlas-project.netlify.app/

 ## Key Features

 **Connecting to the API of Rest countries and Google Maps**